yanchuiko21/yanchuiko21/README.md

 <h1 align="center">Welcome to my profile!</h1>

 ---
 My name is Yan Chuiko, a passionate Software Engineering student with a strong foundation in Computer Science and a drive to develop innovative solutions.
 I am currently pursuing my BSc Software Engineering degree at Anglia Ruskin University in Cambridge.
-Through my projects that I created, I have gained expertise in such area as:
+Through my projects that I created, I have gained experience in areas such as:

 Backend: C, Java, Python <br>
 Frontend: HTML, CSS, JavaScript <br>